-- For hypervisor virtualization like Hyper-V and OracleVM, ndtrack must be deployed to every virtual machine and to the host server.
-In the absence of inventory imported from the host server (or if you subsequently delete the host device record), the virtual machine records are left unlinked, without a host. - For most container virtualization, as on AIX using LPARs, ndtrack must be deployed to every partition, and should not be deployed to the host.
+• For hypervisor virtualization like Hyper-V, Linux KVM, and OracleVM, ndtrack must be deployed to every virtual machine and to the host server (or, as shown in the table below, zero footprint inventory collection may be a useful alternative to the latter).
+In the absence of inventory imported from the host server (or if you subsequently delete the host device record), the virtual machine records are left unlinked, without a host.